Likhithallu/Eth-Intermediate-module-1-project/README.md

 ## ETH AVX PROOF
 ## Require(),Revert() Assert()
- This Solidity project, writes a smart contract that implements the require(), assert() and revert() statements.
+ The require(), assert(), and revert() statements are implemented in this Solidity project's smart contract.

 ## Description
-This Solidity project, writes a smart contract that implements the require(), assert() and revert() statements.
+The require(), assert(), and revert() statements are implemented in this Solidity project's smart contract.

-1. require is used to validate inputs and conditions before execution.
+1. Prior to execution, require is used to validate inputs and conditions.

-2. assert is used to check for code that should never be false.
-Failing assertion probably means that there is a bug.
+2. Code that should never be false is checked using assert.
+Assertion failure most likely indicates a problem.

-3. revert() is used abort execution and revert state changes
+3. Use reverse() to cancel operations and undo state changes.
 ## Getting Started

 ### Executing program

-To run this program, you can use Remix, an online Solidity IDE.
-To get started, go to the Remix website at https://remix.ethereum.org/.
+Use the online Solidity IDE Remix to run this programme.
+Visit the Remix website at https://remix.ethereum.org to get started.

-Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a .sol extension (e.g., HelloWorld.sol).
-Copy and paste the following code into the file:
+When you are on the Remix website, click the "+" icon in the left sidebar to start a new file.
+Put a.sol extension to the file, such as HelloWorld.sol.
+The code below should be copied and pasted into the file:

 ```pragma solidity ^0.8.13;